 Testing took place while the participant was sitting in a comfortable chair designed to reduce spontaneous movement.
-We applied a sequence of 24 thermal stimuli of 11 seconds each (peak temperature = $41-49^{\circ}$ C; 1.75 seconds ramp up, 7.5 seconds at peak temperature, 1.75 seconds ramp down) to 8 sites on the volar surface of participants' left inner forearms, using a $16 \times 16$ mm Peltier thermode (Medoc Ltd, Ramat Yishai, Israel).
-The sites were organized in a $4 \times 2$ layout, as illustrated in Fig 1A, for 62 participants, and in an $8 \times 1$ layout (ie, 8 sites aligned in 1 line along the inner forearm) for 38 participants.
-Adjacent stimulation sites were separated by $\sim$ 1 cm.
-The 24 stimuli were logically divided into 3 successive series of 8 stimuli.
-During each series, each of the 8 skin sites was stimulated once, in random order (Fig 1A).
+We applied a sequence of 24 thermal stimuli of 11 seconds each (peak temperature = 41-49°C; 1.75 s ramp up, 7.5 s at peak temperature, 1.75 s ramp down) to eight sites on the volar surface of participants' left inner forearms, using a 16x16 mm Peltier thermode (Medoc Ltd., Ramat Yishai, Israel).
+The sites were organized in a 4x2 layout, as illustrated in Figure 1A, for 62 participants, and in an 8x1 layout (i.e., 8 sites aligned in one line along the inner forearm) for 38 participants.
+Adjacent stimulation sites were separated by ~1 cm.
+The 24 stimuli were logically divided into three successive series of eight stimuli.
+During each series, each of the eight skin sites was stimulated once, in random order (Fig. 1A).

-Two seconds after each stimulus, participants used a computer mouse with their right hand to rate the overall amount of pain they experienced on that trial, on a 100-unit visual analog scale with anchors of no pain (0) and worst-imaginable pain (100).
-Following the pain rating, the experimenter moved the thermode to another skin site, and then after a variable interval of 1 to 4 seconds the next thermal stimulus started.
+Two seconds after each stimulus, participants used a computer mouse with their right hand to rate the overall amount of pain they experienced on that trial, on a 100-unit visual analog scale with anchors of no pain (0) and worst-imaginable pain (100) 42.
+Following the pain rating, the experimenter moved the thermode to another skin site and then after a variable interval of 1-4 seconds the next thermal stimulus started.
 The interval between successive stimuli was approximately 20 seconds (including the time needed for the participant to make the overall-pain rating and for the experimenter to move the thermode to a new site).
 Thus, each skin site was stimulated 3 times, separated by 8 trials or ~4 minutes on average.

-Each skin site received 1 low-temperature (41, 42, or 43°C), 1 medium-temperature (44, 45, or 46°C), and 1 high-temperature (47, 48, or 49°C) stimulus.
-In total, 1 low, 1 medium, and 1 high temperature were used twice and all other temperatures were used 3 times during the entire experiment.
-Between stimuli, the thermode maintained a baseline temperature of 32°C.
+Each skin site received one low-temperature (41, 42, or 43°C), one medium-temperature (44, 45, or 46°C), and one high-temperature stimulus (47, 48, or 49°C).
+In total, one low, one medium, and one high temperature were used twice and all other temperatures were used 3 times during the entire experiment.
+Between stimuli the thermode maintained a baseline temperature of 32°C.

-Regression Analysis
+Regression analysis